edward-shen/ayaya/notes.md

 doesn't support post-build hooks.
 This results in the inability to consistently run `upx` after building, which means that the smallest binary we can push to crates.io for building is limited.

+### Custom encoding

+To reduce file size, we're using a custom encoding scheme produced by `ansi-dedupe`.
+The rules are as followed:

+- `0xff`: Represents a ANSI reset followed by a newline.
+- `0xfb` to `0xfe`: Print just the shade character, where `0xfb` is a space and `0xfe` is `\u{2593}`, which is `UNICODE DARK SHADE`.
+This is because it's very common to just print out another character, so this lets up save a byte.
+- `0x00` to `0x??`: Selects a foreground and background color from the lookup table.
+The next byte represent which character to print.